 Local Ordained Ministers are not automatically eligible to receive a call to a ministry position other than the one that they are trained and ordained into (Book of Order 9.13).
-If a LOM feels called to a new ministry, or if their previous ministry comes to an end for some reason, and a Ministry Settlement Board (or other appointing body) wishes to invite a LOM into a conversation about a new appointment, the calling presbytery needs to be confident that:
+If a LOM feels called to a new ministry, or if their previous ministry comes to an end for some reason, and another Ministry Settlement Board (or a) All Presbyterian ministers, both locally and nationally ordained, are required to complete a Minister's Development Plan (MDP) every three years.
+This process was previously called the Minister's Development Review (MDR).